qwertie/learn-react/docs/publish-npm-package.md

     npm notice shasum:        e731092eea4a4e49be9912e4710348f41c2c9dc4
     npm notice integrity:     sha512-6fxbApL17Dol9[...]WGtw70i6xv4mg==
     npm notice total files:   7
-    ~~~

-From this you can see whether the intended files were included, but it doesn't tell you if other settings are correct (e.g. `main`, `devDependencies`).
+From this you can see whether the intended files were included, but it doesn't tell you if other settings are correct (e.g. `main`, `typings`, `devDependencies`).

-You can improve this a bit by building and running unit tests at the same time. `npm` runs the `prepare` script before `npm pack` and before `npm publish`, so you'd want something like this in package.json
+You can improve this a bit by building and running unit tests at the same time. `npm` runs the `prepare` script before `npm pack` and before `npm publish`, so you'd want something like this in package.json:

     "scripts": {
       ...